BayoKwendo/adalabsafrica/README.md

 # adalabsafrica

-## home screen
-- to direct you to interfaces
+## simple first screen with three button that direct you to different UI screens

 ![alt text](first.jpg)

 ## first interface